Mudewithey History, Family Crest & Coats of Arms

 Early History of the Mudewithey family

 This web page shows only a small excerpt of our Mudewithey research.
-Another 221 words (16 lines of text) covering the years 1124, 1638, 1689, 1656, 1725, 1680 and 1758 are included under the topic Early Mudewithey History in all our PDF Extended History products and printed products wherever possible.
+Another 257 words (18 lines of text) covering the years 1124, 1689, 1730, 1638, 1689, 1656, 1725, 1680 and 1758 are included under the topic Early Mudewithey History in all our PDF Extended History products and printed products wherever possible.